-"valuation date" shall mean each day that our head office is open for business and a value is available for the underlying assets of the funds.
+"valuation date" means each day that the Toronto Stock Exchange is open for business and a value is available for the underlying assets of the funds.
 Valuation of the segregated funds and any secondary funds occurs at the close of business each valuation date.
-We reserve the right to value a fund less frequently than each business day, subject to a minimum monthly valuation occurring on the last business day of each month; "we", "us", "our", "the company" and "Empire Life" shall mean The Empire Life Insurance Company and, for purposes of a Tax-Free Savings Account, the issuer of the Tax-Free Savings Account;
+We reserve the right to value a fund less frequently than each business day, subject to a minimum monthly valuation occurring on the last business day of each month;

+"we", "us", "our", "the company" and "Empire Life" means The Empire Life Insurance Company and, for purposes of a Tax-Free Savings Account, the issuer of the Tax-Free Savings Account;